hrefjeff/sf/_posts/2024-11-28-sf6-getting-better.md

 ### <a name="head0"></a>Step 0.
 GO TO YOUR LOCAL FIGHTING GAME MEETUPS!

 If you have the privilege to attend an offline local fighting game meet up... **GET OUT THERE AND ATTEND!** This is where you'll find yourself among friends who share your excitement for all things related to fighting games.
-Whether you're a seasoned veteran or just starting out, there is a place where fighting game enthusiasts meet up and is the perfect place to discuss strategies, share tips, and engage in digital battle.
-I attribute my small successes in fighting games to my local fight scene for teaching me about fighting games in general.
+Whether you're a seasoned veteran or just starting out, there is a place where fighting game enthusiasts meet up and is the perfect place to discuss strategies, share tips, and engage in digital battle. **But where do I find a local close to me??** GLAD YOU ASKED!
 Ultradavid on twitter (or X, whatever you want to call it) has kept up a spreadsheet of over 500 offline locations that host offline locals.
 You can find that <a href="https://x.com/ultradavid/status/1745282780937028005" target="_blank">here</a>.

 ### <a name="head1"></a>Step 1.
 Study your replays